apdonaghy05/fesc_redesign/docs/README.md

 ## Project Description

-The objective for this redesign project is to create an aesthetically pleasing, functional, and intuitive website for the FESC to increase viewership and ultimately an awareness for modern/sustainable practices of energy usage among industry professionals.
+The objective for this redesign project is to create an aesthetically pleasing, functional, and intuitive website for the FESC by utilizing modern web development practices to increase viewership and ultimately an awareness for modern/sustainable practices of energy usage among industry professionals.